Telefonica/HiddenNetworks-Python/README.md

 **Reports**.
 PDF reports with all the information embeded about the USB drive and the graph generated.

+**USB brand and model (visual)**.
+An image of the usb device is shown using the [bbid](https://github.com/ostrolucky/Bulk-Bing-Image-downloader) tool to search for it on the Internet.

 Thanks!

 by IdeasLocas CDO Team.